omertol/R-project/data/spike data/README.md

-Here you should place the data files
+You should place the data files in this folder! :smile: